VanDerGinst Law seeks to recover damages for injuries sustained when the client was shopping in the garden center at Menards.

 The statute of limitations is the law that sets the time in which a person must file a lawsuit.
 In Iowa, that time is generally two years from the date of the injury.

 There are very limited exceptions which may extend that time.
 There are also some situations which require notices be sent or lawsuits filed earlier than that two-year period.

 If you don’t file a lawsuit within the applicable time, you are forever excluded from doing so.
-Therefore, it’s a good idea to get VanDerGinst Law in your corner as soon as possible.
+So it’s a good idea to get VanDerGinst Law in your corner as soon as possible.

 10. If I was partially at fault can I still be compensated for injuries I sustained in an accident?